 - Do you pay private mortgage insurance?

-To conclude, investors should take careful consideration when deciding whether to pay off a mortgage or invest.
+Investors should consider whether to pay off a mortgage or invest very carefully.
 For some, the peace of mind that comes with paying down debt may be reason enough.
-Others may seek peace of mind and security through investing in retirement.
-Or maybe you have maxed out your yearly retirement contributions and want to invest in the stock market for a potentially higher return.
+Others may want peace of mind and security through investing in retirement.
+Others will have maxed out their yearly retirement contributions and want to invest in the stock market for a potentially higher return.

-At RealWealth, we have several experienced investment counselors ready and willing to offer advice on the best real estate investing strategies for you and your financial situation.
-Become a member today (for free!) and schedule a meeting with one of our expert investment counselors.
+RealWealth has several experienced investment counselors who are ready and willing to offer advice on the best real estate investing strategies for you and your financial situation.
+To schedule a complimentary meeting, Join RealWealth today!
+Membership is 100% free and can help you understand how to build wealth for your future.